-Nassima al-Sada is a columnist and human rights activist who writing pushed for political participation and an end to violence against women in addition to an end to Saudi Arabia’s ban on women driving.
-Al-Sada’s detention in mid-2018 came a few months after the initial wave of arrests of female journalists and activists, and unlike these earlier cases she has yet to face charges or appear before a court.
+Nassima al-Sada is a columnist and human rights activist whose writing pushed for political participation and an end to violence against women in addition to an end to Saudi Arabia’s ban on women driving.
+Al-Sada’s detention in mid-2018 came a few months after the initial wave of arrests of female journalists and activists.

-Saudi authorities arrested al-Sada in late July or early August 2018, with the Saudi-focused human rights organization Al-Qst, in a report dated August 1, 2018, saying she was arrested in the preceding days and the Guardian reporting her arrest on August 2 without specifying the date.
+Saudi authorities arrested al-Sada in late July or early August 2018, with the Saudi-focused human rights organization Al-Qst, in a report dated August 1, 2018, saying she was arrested in the preceding days.
+The Guardian reported on her arrest on August 2, though did not specify the date that she was taken into custody.
 CPJ was unable to determine the exact date of her arrest.